 This certificate is offered fully online.

-Applicants must hold an earned bachelor's degree from a regionally accredited institution and the following:
+Applicants must hold an earned bachelor's degree from a regionally accredited institution

-Approximately 30 undergraduate credit hours of coursework in education or a related
+and approximately 30 undergraduate credit hours of coursework in education or a related

 field (speech and language pathology, physical therapy, occupational therapy that

-deals specifically with students who have severe/profound disabilities)
+deals specifically with students who have severe/profound disabilities).

-Preference will be given to professional practitioners who have a minimum one year experience working with students with severe/profound learning disabilities
+Preference will be given to professional practitioners who have a minimum one year experience working with students with severe/profound learning disabilities.

 To learn about the application process, and to access the application, please review our application process.